bonina/bonina.github.io/_posts/software/2019/2019-09-29-pnputil-in-windows.md

 To obtain the list of oem\*.inf packages currently present in the system, just run the command with this argument:
 <p class="message">pnputil /e</p>

 Searching for the oem\*.inf files that could be discarded is not always a straightforward task.
-The bullet proof solution I've found is knowing the previous installed version numbers of the updated driver beforehand.
-E.g. if I am updating my graphics card drivers(usually the biggest driver packages in a system), I can previously obtain the versions throught the command center solution of that driver or just by consulting the Device Manager entry corresponding to that hardware.
-That way I can know which oem\*.inf to uninstall later on.
+The bullet proof solution I've found is knowing the installed version numbers beforehand.
+E.g. if I am updating my graphics card drivers(usually the biggest driver packages in a system), I can previously obtain the versions throught the command center solution of that driver or just by consulting the Device Manager entry correspondent to that hardware.
+That way you can know which oem\*.inf to uninstall later on.
 To call that routine, you can use the following format(just subtitute [number] with the numeric value of the file):
 <p class="message">pnputil /delete-driver oem[number].inf /uninstall</p>